Felix Fuld

-Felix Fuld (19 July 1868 – 20 January 1929) built one of America's well-known department stores – L. Bamberger & Company with his partner, Louis Bamberger.
-He was an early 20th century philanthropist contributing to many local, regional, and international organizations.
-He arrived in Newark, New Jersey in 1892 and soon thereafter established the department store with Louis Bamberger and Louis Frank.
+Felix Fuld (19 July 1868 – 20 January 1929) was an American businessman and philanthropist.
+He co-founded the Bamberger's department store in Newark, New Jersey with Louis Bamberger and Louis Frank.
 Felix Fuld married his business partner's sister, Caroline Bamberger Fuld who carried on his charitable work after his death at age 60, including the establishment of the Institute for Advanced Study.

 Early life

-Felix Fuld was born to a Jewish family in Frankfurt am Main, Germany, the son of Ludwig and Theresa Fuld who came to New York when Felix was 12.
+Felix Fuld was born to a Jewish family in Frankfurt am Main, Germany, the son of Ludwig and Theresa Fuld who came to New York in 1890, when Felix was 12.
 Fuld's father was a partner in the New York City banking house of Sternberger, Sinn & Fuld.
 Sternberger, Sinn & Fuld later became Gruntal & Co.
 Through his father, Fuld found a job at the Chesapeake Rubber Company in Baltimore where he met Louis Bamberger.

 L. Bamberger & Company

 Felix Fuld joined Louis Bamberger and Bamberger's brother in-law, Louis M. Frank, to launch L. Bamberger & Company in 1893, a store with the tag line: One of America's Great Stores.
 A number of the store's policies were new to retailing such as merchandise labeled with prices, money back guarantees, and charge accounts.
 The store was very successful, achieving sales of $1,331,000 in 1898, $2,000,000 in 1908, $6,300,000 in 1913 and to a peak of $38,000,000 in 1928, the fourth highest in national department store total sales and the country's highest in per capita sales.
 Radio station WOR was launched in the store with Fuld's approval in 1922.
 Many of Bamberger's employees went on to successful careers in other notable stores: Harry Hatry became president of Jay Thorpe, Inc. in New York; James Schoff became president of Bloomingdale's; Max Robb became president of Lit Brothers, Philadelphia; Hector Suyker became president of The Fair Store, Chicago; and Pasqualo Gueriere became president of Kresge-Newark.
 When Bamberger's was sold to Macy's in 1929 for an estimated $25,000,000, the partners, Fuld and Bamberger, set aside $1,000,000 to be divided among their ″co-workers″ (how they insisted employees be referred to).